KauwNoCode/SavingsSimulationAndPrediction-/README.md

 # SavingsSimulationAndPrediction

-Simulation of financial asset evolution and investment strategies, combined with a predictive model for monthly S&P 500 trends using Random Forest.
+Simulation of financial asset evolution and investment strategies, combined with a predictive model for monthly S&P 500 trends using Random Forest and Gradient Boosting (XGBoost).

 ---